GrowthLimit

 Most modern content management systems can generate sitemaps automatically.
 Your sitemap should include all pages you want indexed while excluding those with noindex tags, duplicate content, or pages blocked by robots.txt.

-Submitting Sitemaps to GSC
+Submitting Sitemaps to Gsc

 Navigate to "Sitemaps" under Index in GSC.
 Then, enter your sitemap URL (yoursite.com/sitemap.xml) and click "Submit."
 Google will process your sitemap and provide status updates on any issues.